DevNinjawork998/cocktail-business-project/TESTING.md

 **A:** You can, but colocating tests with their components is the modern standard for React/Next.js projects.
 It keeps related code and tests together.

+### Q: How do I test loading states effectively?

+**A:**

+- Use `waitFor` with appropriate timeouts
+- Test both the loading and loaded states
+- Mock async operations to control timing
+- Use test IDs for reliable element selection

+### Q: How do I test styled-components?

+**A:**

+- Use the custom render function that includes theme provider
+- Test the rendered styles using `toHaveStyle`
+- Focus on testing the visual output, not the CSS-in-JS implementation
+- Use theme colors in your assertions

 ---

 ## Additional Resources